 The small town of Santana with its colorful, traditional houses is a typical postcard motif featured on souvenirs from the island.

-Visiting Santana and the houses I described in detail in a separate entry: ???
+I described visiting Santana and the houses in detail in a separate entry: Santana – access, parking, sightseeing

 Here I put only the basic coordinates for quick navigation.

 Parking at the houses in Santana, GPS coordinates:

 A spectacular and picturesque walk to the Pont de Sao Jorge.
 The path runs along the coast and is sometimes impassable.
 It all depends on sea activity and wave height.
 You may not make it all the way to the peninsula itself, but the views are really nice from the start.
 Shoes with non-slip soles are necessary.

 At the end of the trail, the path leads over a wooden bridge.
 Before you step on it, make sure it is in a walkable condition.
 It has recently been in need of refurbishment.